Converting 12 Degrees Fahrenheit to Celsius: A practical guide

 Q: What is the significance of standard atmospheric pressure in this conversion?

 A: The freezing and boiling points of water, which form the basis of the conversion, are defined at standard atmospheric pressure (1 atm).
 At different pressures, these points will vary slightly, affecting the accuracy of the conversion.
-However, for most practical purposes, standard atmospheric pressure can be assumed.
+On the flip side, for most practical purposes, standard atmospheric pressure can be assumed.

 -